Charles F. Cummings New Jersey Information Center – Our Collections

 - Inventory of Physical Yearbooks owned by CFCNJIC

-A clip from the 1935 Newark City Directory.
-City directories often give addresses and occupations.
+A clip from the 1935 Newark City Directory. addresses and occupations.

 The CFCNJIC has city directories in both print and microfilm for selected locations statewide, with an emphasis on northern New Jersey.
 In addition, we have a collection of New Jersey phone books on microfilm covering the years from 1908 to 1990.
 Hard copy Newark phone books back to 1972, and recent hard copy books for nearby areas, are kept in the Division.
-Hard copies are staff use only at this time (as of Sept 2020).

 Index of statewide city directories

-Newark City Directories digital
+Newark City Directories through 1964 (digital)

 Please place requests for non-Newark directories at least two days before coming to the room, as these are kept in another area of the library.
 Requests can be made by e-mail or phone.